 A lively dip for tortilla chips, served with your favorite kind of margarita, this salsa is also a flavorful topping for tacos and tostadas.
 Any unused portion can be stored in an airtight container in the refrigerator, where it will keep for two to three days.

-1 Place chile peppers in a small baking pan or toaster oven tray (either way, lined with foil) and bake at 400º F. for 10 minutes, or until blistered and touched with brown spots; then turn the chiles over with tongs and repeat on the other side.
+1 Place chili peppers in a small baking pan or toaster oven tray (either way, lined with foil) and bake at 400º F. for 10 minutes, or until blistered and touched with brown spots; then turn the chiles over with tongs and repeat on the other side.

 3 Slip off the skins, remove the seeds, and finely chop.
 Make sure to protect your hands and eyes, especially when working with very hot chiles.